aihtn2708/DA-Life-Cycle/README.md

 ## 6. Operationalize
 Finally, there's Operationalize, where you integrate your model into regular operations.
 It's like making the cake a regular part of your dessert menu.

-Now let's explore the key phases with [practical examples of the Superstore dataset](https://github.com/aihtn2708/DA-Life-Cycle/blob/main/DA_Life_Cycle.ipynb) .
+Now let's explore the key phases with [practical example of the Superstore dataset](https://github.com/aihtn2708/DA-Life-Cycle/blob/main/DA_Life_Cycle.ipynb) .